Art and Design… We often hear those words together. Finding differences between art vs design can be difficult.

 Few would argue that Michelangelos’ fresco paintings and marble carvings at the Sistine-Chapel are not art… But during the Renaissance Michelangelo was ridiculed as vulgar for including genitalia in his works.

 Maybe anything can be art.
 Maybe everything is art and it is up to each of us to decide what each piece is worth to us.

 A work of art invites us to experience an idea or feeling.
 Art can fertilize interpretation and extrapolation.
-And art would celebrate the subjective, ephemeral, and hypothesized when design would test, refine, and apply them purposefully.
+Art would celebrate the subjective, ephemeral, and hypothesized when design would test, refine, and apply them purposefully.

 Art vs Design

-There is an art to design and one can design aspects of art.
+There is art to a design and one can design aspects of art.
 Both art and design are meant to communicate.
 Art communicates indirectly whereas design communicates directly.

 Art and Design are separate ideas but share common mediums.